chrisgoringe/cg-use-everywhere/README.md

 ## Anything Everywhere? - control matching with regex rules

 This node adds two widgets - title_regex and input_regex.
-It will only send to input which match.
+It will only send to inputs which match.
 So in the example, title_regex is 'Preview' so the image is sent to the Preview Image node but not the Save Image node.
+Note that you can rename node and input titles, which can help!

 ![regex](docs/regex.png)